 Finding the right tools is the first step to setting up an email marketing strategy.
-A marketer will need an Email Service Provider (ESP) with an automation tool among other useful features.
+A marketer needs an Email Service Provider (ESP) with an automation tool, among other useful features.

 Determine the target audience

 Next, the marketer needs to build their email subscriber list.
-To do this, one has to identify the target audience that their company serves.
+To do this, you have to identify the target audience your company serves.
 Case in point, if a specific business deals with baby clothes, then its target audience primarily comprises mothers-to-be.
 Thus, it makes sense to use conventional means to get the email addresses of this demographic.

 Identify the appropriate list building tactics

 An excellent way of building mailing lists is through subscriptions.
-In SendPulse, you can add subscription forms to your site and thus collect quality subscribers who are ready to hear from the brand.
-Marketers can embed subscription forms on high-traffic sections such as the footer of the website, sidebar, or at the end of a blog post.
+With SendPulse, you can add subscription forms to your site and collect quality subscribers who are ready to hear from your brand.
+You can embed subscription forms on high-traffic sections of your website.

 Divide your mailing list into segments

-Segmenting is an effective tactic that allows to send highly targeted email campaigns.
-In SendPulse, marketers can segment their mailing lists based on location, gender, occupation, age, behavior, etc. In turn, they can be sure of delivering appropriate and customized messages that appeal to their customers.
+Segmenting is an effective tactic that allows you to send highly targeted email campaigns.
+With SendPulse, marketers can segment their mailing lists based on location, gender, occupation, age, behavior, etc. In turn, you can be sure that you are delivering appropriate and customized messages that appeal to customers.

 Identify the types of emails to send

 There’s a great variety of different emails that marketers send.
-The choice depends on a particular email campaign aim.
+The choice of email style depends on the aim of each specific campaign.
 For example, if a user has just joined your mailing list, send them a welcome email.
-It a great chance to explain the benefits of working with you.
-Or, if clients had added some items to their shopping cart and didn’t buy, send them an abandoned cart email to increase sales.
+This is a great chance to explain the benefits of working with you.
+If clients have added some items to their shopping cart and didn’t buy them, send them an abandoned cart email to increase sales.
 Discover more about email campaign types.

 Create a schedule for sending emails

-To ensure that subscribers read promotional emails, marketers should find out the best time for sending.
-It is, therefore, necessary to experiment in order to determine the time when subscribers are most engaged.
-A/B testing here proves useful.
+To ensure that subscribers read your promotional emails, find out the best time for sending emails.
+It is, therefore, necessary to experiment and determine the time when subscribers are most engaged.
+A/B testing proves useful.

 Format the email content

-For email marketing to be a success, messages in the promotional emails should be presented well.
+For email marketing to be a success, messages in promotional emails should be presented perfectly.
 Marketers should choose formats, fonts, and text sizes depending on the type of emails that they are creating.
-In SendPulse, marketers can use a drag-and-drop editor to create beautiful email templates that are customized to match their brand.
+With SendPulse, you can use a drag-and-drop editor to create beautiful email templates that are customized to match your brand.

-A 2017 study by Adestra concluded that about 83.8 percent of mobile device owners open emails on them.
+A 2017 study by Adestra concluded that 83.8 percent of mobile device owners open emails with these devices.
 It, therefore, makes sense to optimize email content for mobile to reach this audience.
-Some of the ways for ascertaining that email content is mobile-friendly include:
+Some of the ways for assuring that email content is mobile-friendly include: